chadwcarlson/avocadocs/docs/content/en/security/data-retention.md

 ---
 title: "Data retention"
 weight: 4
-description: "Platform.sh logs and stores all sorts of data as a normal part of its business.
-This information is retained as needed for business purposes and old data is purged.
-The retention time varies depending on the type of data stored."

----

-# Data retention
+description: |
   Platform.sh logs and stores all sorts of data as a normal part of its business.
 This information is retained as needed for business purposes and old data is purged.
 The retention time varies depending on the type of data stored.
+---

 ## Account information